zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

   TTLSConnectionAdvancedParmsRef ApimlConnectionAdvParms
 }
 ```

+The `PortRange` of this inbound rule is taken from the list of API Mediation Layer components in the `zowe.yaml` file, it should cover the following components:

+- Gateway: default port 7554
+- Discovery: default port 7553
+- Caching Service: 7555
+- API Catalog: default port 7552
+- Metrics Service: default port 7551

+Replace `ApimlKeyring` with the one configured for your installation.
+Follow [these instructions]() to configure Keyrings for your Zowe instace.

 Note the setting `HandshakeRole` as this is meant for the core services which authenticate through certificates with each other and will allow the API Gateway to receive and accept X.509 client certificates from API Clients.